Education in Canada

 Your partner is also eligible to apply for an Open Work Permit.
 Moreover, an invitation or contract from an employer is not required in this case.
 You can look for work in any field and work for any employer.
 This is a great help - being able to work and support your family financially is very important while you are adjusting to a new place.
 Children of international students can attend school for free until the end of high school.

-Plus, with a Canadian diploma is much easier to find a job, because the employer knows what kind of diploma you show him, and the work experience gained during the study, will also help faster socialize and will be a great advantage in future employment.
+Plus, with a Canadian diploma, it is much easier to find a job, because the employer knows what kind of diploma you show him, and the work experience gained during the study will also help you socialize faster and will be a great advantage in future employment.

 Also note that Canada is a country of immigrants, which means that there are a lot of different accents, which, at times, are not easy to understand.
 During the study, there is a great opportunity to improve the level of spoken English / French and to deal with a variety of accents because the process of learning is a complete immersion in the language environment and interaction with representatives of cultures and peoples from all over the world.
 As a result, at the stage of employment, after receiving the diploma, a former student feels quite confident in his/her surroundings and understands the speech addressed to him/her quite well, so he/she feels free in communication.